ciderpunx/rsstwit/README.md

 ### Advanced noodling

-The database is just a sqlite database so you can mess around with things if rsstwit is not working as expected.
+The database is just a sqlite database so you can mess around with things if RSSTwit is not working as expected.

 Why make this?